Holist-IX/Cerberus/README.md

 # Cerberus

-Cerberus is an OpenFlow controller for OpenFlow 1.3 switches, focusing on layer-2 switching.
+Cerberus is an OpenFlow controller for OpenFlow 1.3 switches, that focuses on layer-2 switching.
 Cerberus takes a proactive approach to network configuration and only allows connections to hosts that are already configured.
-By taking a proactive approach to network configuration, Cerberus takes multicast traffic and translates it to unicast.
-This eliminates MAC learning happening on the switches themselves.
+Any broadcast(ARP request) and multicast(ICPM6-ND) traffic gets changed into unicast traffic upon entering the network.
+This eliminates MAC learning from taking place on the switches themselves.
 Cerberus is build on top of the [Ryu OpenFlow Controller](https://ryu.readthedocs.io/en/latest/index.html).

-The primary design principles oof Cerberus is to reduce as much complexity within a network, and to have as little impact as possible on a running network.
-This means that a switch is largely configured as a "set and forget".
-Cerberus will periodically check in if the switch state matches the expected state, but there is no network learning happening from the switches.
+The fundamental design principles of Cerberus are to:

+* Reduce as much complexity within a network
+* Minimise the impact on the running network.

+A proactive design allows the network to operate without persistent connection with Cerberus.
+This allows Cerberus to essentially “set and forget” the configs on the switches.
+However, Cerberus will still regularly check to ensure the dataplane state is correct, and update it appropriately.
+A proactive approach to network configuration means traffic within the network is known, and we drop any unknown traffic at the edge.

 ## Features